sepehrsardooeinasab/Space-Invaders/README.md

 <img src="GameplayPictures/LoadingScreen.png">

 ### Gameplay
-A player starts with 3 hearts and must kill all invaders in order to win.
+A player starts with 3 hearts and must kill all invaders to win.
 If the player loses all of their hearts or the invaders reach to player's spaceship, the player will lose.

-There are multiple obstacles that block your bullets, but they will break if they got shot 5 times.
+Multiple obstacles block your bullets, but they will break if they got shot 5 times.

 A UFO which is faster than invaders fly above the invaders and defeating it gives a huge amount of points.